Basic Usage

 Using the index() Helper

-The index() function simplifies assembly by converting an array of packed resources into the object format assemble() expects:
+The index() function simplifies assembly by converting an array of packed supplies into the object format assemble() expects:

 import { index } from "typectx"